undisputed-seraphim/KanColleAPI/README.md

 Suffice to say don't expect any major changes except bug fixes any time soon.

+**NOTE: RapidCraft might be removed because I'm a little too lazy to develop it.

 Overview
 ==========
 This solution contains a few things: